Stakosh/cartas/README.md

 1. Fill in Author, Date, Location, and Content in the frontend form.
 2. Click **Send** to store the letter in Supabase.
-3. Only Javiera Soto can retrieve letters via the protected endpoint.

 ### Contributing